ingridscience

 The activity can be extended:

 1. Ask students to cap their bottle and watch.
-The raisins will slowly stop dancing.
+The raisins will slowly stop dancing (as long as there is not too much air space at the top).
 The gas pressure in the air space at the top of the bottle prevents as much carbon dioxide gas from coming out of solution.
-When the cap is released the raisins will start dancing again as gas is able to come out of solution once more, and sticks to the raisins.
+When the cap is released the raisins will start dancing again as the pressure is released and gas is able to come out of solution once more, and sticks to the raisins.
 This capping and uncapping cycle can be repeated.

 2. Ask students to shake their bottle, then slowly release the cap to expel the released gas.
 With less (or no) gas in solution, the raisins will not dance as fast (or at all).